 How is furniture treated in a bankruptcy? - Case Study Number 1

-In a bankruptcy whether or not you keep your furniture depends on the interpretation of Section 283 of the Insolvency Act.
-If you have not already read that Section and wish to do so click here.
+In a bankruptcy whether or not you keep your furniture depends on the interpretation of Section 238 of the Insolvency Act.
+If you have not already read that Section click on the link.

 Mark and Joanne have lived together in their rented home for many years.
 Mark had bought all of the furniture in the house out of his own earnings.
 Owing to circumstances outside of Mark's control he was made bankrupt.

 As further background note that Mark and Joanne's home is a four bedroom detached property.
 They have two children living at home.

 Can the Official Receiver (O.R.) seize and sell all or any of Mark and Joanne's furniture and apply the proceeds in favour of Mark's bankruptcy creditors?

 Mark and Joanne will retain the furniture.
 The Official Receiver has no interest in that furniture.

 The furniture in the home is of a "reasonable" value and is necessary for Mark and Joanne's everyday needs.